After months of testing, I determined Neato Botvac D7 is the better bet for people with mostly hard floors because of its efficiency.

 - Roomba i7 25 grams.

-- Test #2: Let the robots run in an enclosed 100-square-foot area of wood floor with 50 grams of rice spread evenly until their cycle finished.
+- Test #2: Let the robots run in an enclosed 100-square-foot area of wood floor with 50 grams of rice spread evenly until their cycle is finished.
 Results:

 - Neato D7 50 grams completed in 12 minutes.